ajbeach2/drf-elasticsearch-dsl/README.rst

 Celery Support
 ^^^^^^^^^^^^^^^

 By default, dr-elasticsearch-dsl does not setup signals to sync models on save or delete.
-To enable celery support, add the following to your settings.py confiration:
+To enable celery support, add the following to your settings.py configuration:

 .. code-block:: python